adamsb6/s3_file/README.md

 Multi-part S3 uploads do not put the MD5 of the content in the ETag header.
 If x-amz-meta-digest is provided in User-Defined Metadata on the S3 Object it is processed as if it were a Digest header (RFC 3230).

 The MD5 of the local file will be checked against the MD5 from x-amz-meta-digest if it is present.
-It not it will check against the ETag.
+If not it will check against the ETag.
 If there is no match or the local file is absent it will be downloaded.

+By default, a catalog file in Chef's cache path will be kept for all downloaded files tracking their etag and md5 at time of download.
+If either of these don't match, the file will be downloaded.
+To disable this behavior, set `node['s3_file']['use_catalog']` to `false`.

 If credentials are not provided, s3_file will attempt to use the first instance profile associated with the instance.
 See documentation at http://docs.aws.amazon.com/IAM/latest/UserGuide/instance-profiles.html for more on instance profiles.